pagkly/Zed/Investopedia3/Debtor in Possession (DIP).md

 Debtor in Possession (DIP)
 ## What Is a Debtor in Possession (DIP)?

-A debtor in possession (DIP) is a person or corporation that has filed for [Chapter 11](https://www.investopedia.com/terms/c/chapter11.asp) bankruptcy protection but still holds property to which creditors have a legal claim under a [lien](https://www.investopedia.com/terms/l/lien.asp) or other [security interest](https://www.investopedia.com/terms/s/security-interest.asp).
+A debtor in possession (DIP) is a person or corporation that has filed for [[Chapter 11]](https://www.investopedia.com/terms/c/chapter11.asp) bankruptcy protection but still holds property to which creditors have a legal claim under a [[lien]](https://www.investopedia.com/terms/l/lien.asp) or other [[security interest]](https://www.investopedia.com/terms/s/security-interest.asp).
 A DIP may continue to do business using those assets.
 However, it is required to seek court approval for any actions that fall outside the scope of regular business activities.
 The DIP must also keep precise financial records, insure any property, and file appropriate tax returns.

 ### Key Takeaways